harshini225/fastquality/README.md

 3. Run!

 Testing:
-This project was tested on several small generated fastq files and a larger fastq file from the 1000 Genomes Project: https://drive.google.com/file/d/1QAilfDK5_oHBH6PhTf8Z9BgWxIVzfDw2/view (~600 MB)
+This project was tested on several small generated fastq files and a larger fastq file, Sample HG01600, from the 1000 Genomes Project: https://drive.google.com/file/d/1QAilfDK5_oHBH6PhTf8Z9BgWxIVzfDw2/view (~600 MB)

 Notes on Improvement: